Gilbert Ansre

 Gilbert Ansre is a Ghanaian linguist, academic, priest and Bible translation consultant.

 Early life and education

-He attended the Presbyterian Boys' Senior High School which was then known as the Presbyterian Boys' Secondary School at Odumase in the Eastern Region of Ghana.
+He attended the Presbyterian Boys' Senior High School which was then known as the Presbyterian Boys' Secondary School at Krobo Odumase in the Eastern Region of Ghana.
 His university education was at the University of London where he graduated in 1966.
 The thesis he submitted was on "The grammatical units of Ewe : a study of their structure, classes and systems".

 Career

 He worked at the University of Ghana where he was a professor in Linguistics.
 He first set up and led the Department of Linguistics at the University of Ghana.
 He was the Master of Akuafo Hall of the university between 1975 and 1979.
 His area of interest includes tone and syntax of the Ewe language.

 Ansre has also lectured at the Good News Theological College and Seminary at Dodowa in the Greater Accra Region.

 Gilbert Ansre is an ordained reverend minister of the Evangelical Presbyterian Church, Ghana.